mclinw/mclinw.github.io/cpp_notes.md

 */
 ```
 * virtual overhead : there is a virtual pointer in each class pointing to a virtual table.
-    > not declare any virtual member function if a class is not designed to be inherited - vtpr overhead (additional size of one pointer: 32-bit or 64-bit depends on machine)
+    > not declare any virtual member function if a class is not designed to be inherited - vtpr overhead (additional size of one pointer: 32-bit or 64-bit depends on machine) [Effective C++ #7]
 * STL containers are not designed to be inherited, which means there is the destructor is not declared as virtual
 * pure virtual member function : for any Class with ANY pure virtual member function , that’s designed to be as abstract interface (not be instantiated)
 ```C++